-Item Specification Number of nodes 254 Message Length 1016 bytes max.
+Item Specification Number of nodes 254 254 Message Length 1016 bytes max.
+1016 bytes max.
 Date Length 1004 bytes max.
-(See note) Number of buffer 14 (1016 bytes×6+240 bytes×8) Protocol name FINS/UDP method FINS/TCP method Protocol used UDP/IP TCP/IP The selection of UDP/IP or TCP/ /IP is made by means of the FINS/TCP Tab in the CX-Progra mmer's Unit Setup.
-Number of connections 2 Port number 9600 (default) 9600 (default) Can be changed.
+(See note) Number of buffer 14 (1016 bytes×6+240 bytes×8) Protocol name FINS/UDP method FINS/TCP method Protocol used UDP/IP TCP/IP The selection of UDP/IP or TCP/tion.
+TIP is made from the FINS/TCP Tab by Web browser func- Number of connections 2 Port number 9600 (default) 9600 (default) Can be changed.
 Can be changed.
 Protection No Yes (Specification of client IP addresses when unit is used as a server) Other Items set for each UDP port Items set for each connection Broadcast Server specification Address conversion method Remote IP address spec.
-Server: specify IP addresses of clients permitted to connect.
+Server: specify IP addresses of connect.
 Automatic FINS node address allocation Specify automatic allocation of client FINS node addresses Internal table This is a table of correspondences for remote FINS node addresses, remote IP addresses, TCP/UDP, and remote port numbers.
-It is created automatically when power is turned ON to the PLC or when the unit is restarted, and it is automatically changed when a connection is established by means of the FINS/TCP method or when a FINS command received.
-The following functions are enab The following functions are enabled by using this table. • IP address conversion using the FINS/UDP method e FINS/UDP method Automatic FINS node address FINS/TCP method conversion after a connection is established using the Automatic client FINS node address allocation using the FINS/TC Simultaneous connection of mu ultiple FINS applications
+It is created automatically when poturned ON to the PLC or when the unit is restarted, and it is automatically changed a connection is established by means of the FINS/TCP method or when a FINS con received.
+The following functions are enabled by using this table. • IP address conversion using th IP address conversion using the FINS/UDP method Automatic FINS node address FINS/TCP method Automatic FINS node address conversion after a connection is established using the FINS/TCP method Automatic client FINS node add dress allocation using the FINS/TCP method Simultaneous connection of mu ultiple FINS applications